Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Unclear location of derived parameters

  Derived parameters: why is this here?
 Why is it not introduced within ‘data analysis’?
 I think we are repeating information.

-### Unclear if Quality controls is mandatory

-General Parameters>Chemical information>Entities of interest>Quality controls: is this field mandatory?
-Because its ‘Parameter’ appears as a field required.

-### ‘Collection start time’ is oddly positioned

-‘Collection start time’ field is in the middle of the deposit, which is a bit confusing, so we suggest including it in the ‘Raw measurements’ section because it is the date in which these measurements were taken.
-In addition, we think the field should not allow introducing dates after the current day.

-### Group mandatory fields

-The mandatory fields should be as much together as possible.
-Access rights and Metadata access rights should be displayed before Project information (which is not mandatory).
-If not, it becomes a bit confusing, especially if I click on “do not provide this data”

 ### Include option reuse person information in more sections